-- Reduce SO2 and particulate matter formation from Petroleum Coke Calcining facilities in the Bay Area. - Reduce ammonia and particulate matter formation from FCCUs. - Reduce fugitive ROG emissions and TACs from equipment in heavy liquid service. - Reduce ROG and TAC emissions from cooling towers.
+- Reduce ammonia and particulate matter formation from FCCUs. - Reduce fugitive ROG emissions and TACs from equipment in heavy liquid service. - Reduce ROG and TAC emissions from cooling towers.

-The Bay Area and neighboring regions are not in attainment of State and federal particulate matter standards and further reductions in PM emissions are needed.
-PM emission reductions can be achieved by abatement from mobile sources, point sources, fugitive capture enhancement, and pollution prevention practices.
-The area is also designated non-attainment for State and federal ozone standards so further reductions in ozone precursor emissions (NO_X and ROG) are needed.
+The Bay Area and neighboring regions are not in attainment of State ozone or particulate matter standards.
+Further reductions in emissions are needed.
+Emission reductions can be achieved by abatement from mobile sources, point sources, fugitive capture enhancement, and pollution prevention practices.

 The U.S. Environmental Protection Agency (EPA) has set primary national ambient air quality standards for air pollutants to define the levels considered safe for human health.
 The California Air Resources Board (CARB) has also set California ambient air quality standards.
+The Bay Area is a non-attainment area for particulate matter of 10 microns or less (PM10), PM2.5 and for ozone.
 Under State law, non-attainment areas must prepare plans showing how they will attain the state standards.
-The BAAQMD has prepared, approved and is currently implementing, the 2010 Clean Air Plan (CAP) which provides a plan to show how the Air District will achieve and maintain applicable air quality standards.
+The Air District has prepared, approved and is currently implementing, the 2010 Clean Air Plan (CAP) which provides a plan to show how the Air District will achieve and maintain applicable air quality standards.